barneyonline/ha-energy-planner/README.md

 Changing the load mapping disarms production control and requires fresh review cycles.
 Routine retraining does not.

-## HAEO and HAFO

-Neither integration is required:

-- HAFO household-load forecasts are replaced by Energy Planner's Recorder-backed model.
-- HAEO is an optional evidence source.
-Deterministic planning remains available without it.

-Before removing HAFO, replace any Energy Planner mapping that points to a HAFO-owned entity.
-Restart Home Assistant after uninstalling HAEO or HAFO if their entities or services remain registered, then recheck **Next actions** and preflight.

 ## Controls and status

 | Entity | Purpose |